argrelay/argrelay/readme.md

 The straightforward approach to meet performance requirements taken by `argrelay` is<br/>
 to run a standby data server.

+An accidental use case is creation of sever-side catalogues of functions and their (live) data<br/>
+available for selection on client-side via auto-completion of some keywords -<br/>
+all directly from shell.

 # What's in a name?

 Eventually, `argrelay` will "relay" (hence, the name) command line arguments to<br/>